joacim-boive/work-sample/README.md

 There is also backend APIs setup according to resonable best practices in terms of security and performance.

 Mock Service Worker is configured as well as JEST with React Testing Library so there should never be any need to mock anyhting.

+It is a work in progress - mainly tests are lacking.

+Pagination of results are in progress
+Idea of seeding the transaction list thru React Server Components are in progress